Close

 Mayfield Dam

 Completed in 1963, Mayfield Dam is a 250-foot-high, 850-foot-long concrete arch and gravity dam located near Mossyrock.
-It can generate a maximum of 162 megawatts of clean, renewable hydroelectric energy, enough to supply more than 63,000 homes.
+It can generate a maximum of 162 megawatts of clean, renewable hydropower, enough to supply more than 63,000 homes.
 The dam created the 2,250-acre Mayfield Lake, which is fed from the Cowlitz and Tilton rivers.

 Mayfield Lake Park provides outdoor recreation, including individual and group campsites available April 15 – Oct.
 15, a boat launch, a day-use area and a kitchen shelter.
 We also stock the lake annually with rainbow trout, and the Washington Department of Fish and Wildlife stocks it with tiger muskies for recreational fishing.